LINKS FOR CAREER FAIRS

-SCHEDULE CHANGE POLICY 2017 - 2018 School YearThe last day for students to change or add courses to the student's schedule for the following school year is June 7, 2017.
+SCHEDULE CHANGE POLICY 2020 - 2021 School YearThe last day for students to change or add courses to the student's schedule for the following school year is May 29, 2020.
 Course additions and level changes after this date are not permitted since a student's schedule is the result of careful planning by the student, counselor, teachers, and parents.
 Critical staffing decisions are based on student course selections.
-Course additions are subject to availability and class size limits.
-The guidance department will consider course changes and additions after June 7, 2017 only for the following reasons:1.
+Course additions/changes by this date are subject to availability and class size limits.
+The guidance department will consider course changes and additions after May 29, 2020, for the following reasons only:1.
 Computer/Mechanical error changes.

 The faculty and guidance department reserve the right to make decisions in scheduling which are both educationally sound and in the best interest of the student.